 What was good 24 months ago might not be now.
-The competitive landscape of Google Ads changes on a monthly basis and you need to keep up or you’ll get left behind.
-It’s possible your competitors are copying your ad text, or your headlines are no longer relevant and now your ads are just blending into the background.
+The competitive landscape of Google Ads changes on a monthly basis.
+Keep up or you’ll get left behind.
+It’s possible your competitors are copying your ad text.
+It’s also possible your headlines are no longer relevant, and now your ads are just blending into the background.
 Review all your ad copy and make sure it’s engaging and targeted.

 Review your impression share

 How has your impression share changed?
-Six months ago you might have been enjoying a 60% impression share and now with newcomers to the auction, you find yourself slipping down to a fraction of this figure.
-What’s changed?
-Is it your quality score, your ad copy, or has the competitive landscape changed completely and you need to refocus your strategy.
+Six months ago you might have been enjoying a 60% impression share.
+Now, with newcomers to the auction, you find yourself slipping down to a fraction of this figure.
+Something has changed.
+Is it your quality score?
+Is it your ad copy?
+Perhaps the competitive landscape has changed completely and you need to refocus your strategy.

 Optimise your landing pages

-If you are directing ads to specific landing pages you need to ensure they are optimised for the correct keywords and experience or your quality score will suffer.
+If you are directing ads to specific landing pages you also need to ensure they are optimised for the correct keywords and experience, or your quality score will suffer.
 Test some new landing pages to see if you can increase impressions and conversions.

 Consider more budget